ulule/gostorages/README.rst

 You can find your credentials in `Security credentials <https://console.aws.amazon.com/iam/home?nc2=h_m_sc#security_credential>`_.

-In the following example, I'm assuming my bucket is located in a european region.
+In the following example, I'm assuming my bucket is located in european region.

 .. code-block:: go